hwayne/learntla/content/introduction/example/index.md

 Before we start messing with it, let's break down the current syntax we have.
 Since TLA+ is a specification language, it enforces certain restrictions on the structure of your program.

 * If the filename is "transfer", the first line of the spec must be `---- MODULE transfer ----`.
 You must have at least four dashes on each side.
 Similarly, the last line must be at least four equal signs.
-Anything before the MODULE or after the bottom are ignored.
+Anything before the MODULE or after the bottom is ignored.
 * EXTENDS is the equivalent of an import statement.
 * `\*` is a comment, `(* *)` are comment blocks.
 Note that the algorithm is in a comment block.
 This is intentional.
 Since PlusCal algorithms aren't syntatically valid TLA+, we can't run it in a TLA file.
 Instead, you leave them in comments and let the PlusCal translator translate it.
 * `variables` is, shockingly enough, variables.
 Note that we use `=` when declaring variables, while in the algorithm itself we use `:=`.
 Outside of variable definition = is the comparison operator.
 Not equals is written as /=. `1 + 2 = 3; 2 + 3 /= 4.`